Connections

 Workato can only access the same data the user authorizing the connection has access to.

-For example: If you only have access to view accounts in Salesforce and you create a Salesforce connection in Workato, Workato will only be able to view accounts.
+For example, if you only have access to view accounts in Salesforce and you create a Salesforce connection in Workato, Workato can only view accounts.

 There are two ways to connect apps in Workato: